 Vaping weed is the modern alternative to smoking it.
-Vaporization is the process of heating weed or CBD bud to specific temperatures below the point of combustion in a vaporizer.
+Vaporization is the process of heating weed or hemp flower to specific temperatures below the point of combustion in a vaporizer.
 It produces a stream of vapor that is inhaled through a mouthpiece or bag.

-While there hasn’t been a lot of studies conducted on the effects of vaporizing cannabis specifically, vaping nicotine is generally recognized to be at least 95% safer than smoking cigarettes by top UK scientists.
+While there haven’t been a lot of studies conducted on the effects of vaporizing cannabis specifically, vaping nicotine is generally recognized to be at least 95% safer than smoking cigarettes by top UK scientists.
 It’s not a huge leap to make this assumption with pot.
 That’s why vaporization is the most recommended way of administering medicinal cannabis.

 There are still some legitimate concerns about various devices on the market.
 Namely the very cheap ones made in China.
 We strongly urge you to only stick with trusted devices from reputable brands, no matter the country it was manufactured in.

 The better vaporizers are designed so the vapor only passes through materials like ceramic, stainless steel, and quartz—no plastics, rubber, glue, or soldering near the heating elements.

 The most obvious reason to consider vaping over smoking is for your health, but there are other additional benefits.
 Vaping marijuana allows you to taste more distinction between strains, and it gives you control over temperature and is generally more convenient and discreet.